The cross-browser extension framework

 Bring your preferred stack

-Start with React, Vue, Svelte, TypeScript, or JavaScript and keep one workflow, so your team can choose the right UI model without changing the core extension toolchain.
+Start with React, Vue, Svelte, TypeScript, or JavaScript and keep one workflow, so your team picks the right UI model without changing the core extension toolchain.

 Inject environment values cleanly

-Load environment values by browser and mode, then replace them in JavaScript, JSON, and HTML.
+Load environment values by browser and mode, then replace them across JavaScript, JSON, and HTML.
+Development secrets never leak into production bundles.

 Pick your framework.
 Keep your workflow.

-Start with production-ready templates for React, Vue, Svelte, TypeScript, or JavaScript.
+Start with production-ready templates for React, Preact, Vue, Svelte, TypeScript, or JavaScript.

 React